Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Noom Med

 Noom Med is built on the premise that medication works better alongside behavioral change.
 The platform combines compounded GLP-1 medications with Noom's established behavioral coaching app, which addresses food psychology and habit formation.
-Three program tiers (May 2026, per noom.com): the Microdose GLP-1Rx track at $99/month first month, $199/month ongoing (compounded semaglutide capped at 0.6mg dose ceiling); the standard GLP-1Rx track at $129/month first month, $279/month ongoing (full-dose compounded sema titration); and the GLP-1Rx Plus Program at $149/month first month (currently discounted from $199), $299/month ongoing (compounded tirzepatide).
+Three program tiers (July 2026, per noom.com): the Microdose GLP-1Rx track at $79/month first month (currently discounted from $99), $199/month ongoing (compounded semaglutide capped at 0.6mg dose ceiling); the standard GLP-1Rx track at $129/month first month, $279/month ongoing (full-dose compounded sema titration); and the GLP-1Rx Plus Program at $149/month first month (currently discounted from $199), $299/month ongoing (compounded tirzepatide).
 All include the behavioral app, clinical care, and medication in one charge with no separate subscription.
 Compounded medications are not FDA-approved as finished products.

 Noom Med: pros and cons